catsoften/The-Powder-Toy/Wiki/circuits/solving-method.md

 part of the skeleton.
 A surrounding pixel is not counted if it is directly adjacent to another surrounding pixel that's on the diagonal.

-A positive terminal to voltage source type, such as VOLT and CAPR is a node A negative terminal to voltage source type, such as VOLT and CAPR is a node PSCN to NSCN or NSCN to PSCN (a p-n junction diode) The current pixel is a ground
+A positive terminal to voltage source type, such as VOLT and CPTR is a node A negative terminal to voltage source type, such as VOLT and CPTR is a node PSCN to NSCN or NSCN to PSCN (a p-n junction diode) The current pixel is a ground
 ```

+For positive / negative terminal nodes, finding directly adjacent takes priority over diagonally adjacent, as diagonally adjacent can be trimmed.

 ![Valid node diagram](https://i.imgur.com/PdtHwar.png)